L4 Difficult

 Registered Nurse in TorontoHousing & Career Guide · 2026

 Toronto is Canada's largest job market for most professions, giving Registered Nurses broad choice — but housing pressure remains close to Vancouver levels.
 Healthcare shortages mean Registered Nurses hold significant negotiating power when choosing where to settle.
 Province and city choice affects not just pay, but licensing timeline and scope of practice.
-On the housing side, a Registered Nurse in Toronto faces a challenging market — requiring approximately 13 yr 6 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 40.7% of pre-tax salary.
+On the housing side, a Registered Nurse in Toronto faces a l4 difficult market — requiring approximately 13 yr 6 mo of gross income to own a 2-bedroom home, with rent consuming roughly 40.7% of pre-tax salary.

 Years to Own